KwazyKeng/swportfolio/README.md

 # Keng's Portfolio
 University of St. Thomas Signature Work Portfolio

 Here at the University of St. Thomas, I have learned a lot throughout all of my classes.
-To start off, one of the very first courses that I took was a Justice and Peace course in which I learned about the struggles that we often do not see.
+One of the very first courses that I took was a Justice and Peace course in which I learned about the struggles that we often do not see.
+This would kickoff a four year journey of great classes that taught more than just coding and problem solving.
+Many of these courses incorporated the University of St. Thomas' missions and convictions, pushing towards advancing the common good.
+To start off, I knew what I wanted to study even before starting classes.
+My family has a history of going into technology, so I naturally went into Computer Science.
+I was a bit reluctant at first, but after a few classes, I knew that this was a field that I wanted to go into.